C. P. Ramaswami Iyer: Family

-In 1895, at the age of 16, C. P. was married to nine-year-old Seethamma (1886–1930), granddaughter of Indian polyglot and judge C. V. Runganada Sastri and sister to High Court justices Dewan Bahadur Sir C. V. Kumaraswami Sastri and Dewan Bahadur C.V.
+In 1895, at the age of 16, Iyer was married to nine-year-old Seethamma (1886–1930), granddaughter of Indian polyglot and judge C. V. Runganada Sastri and sister to High Court justices Dewan Bahadur Sir C. V. Kumaraswami Sastri and Dewan Bahadur C.V.
 Viswanatha Sastri, as well as cousin to Shankaracharya Bharati Krishna Tirtha Maharaj, pontiff of the Dwaraka Math, and later supreme pontiff of Smarta Hinduism at the Govardhan Math, and to the Finance Secretary of the Madras Presidency and former Tehsildar Dewan Bahadur V.S.
 Viswanatha Rao.
 She died in March 1930 leaving behind three sons, C. R. Pattabhiraman, C. R. Venkata Subban and C. R. Sundaram.
-Pattabhiraman participated in the Indian Independence Movement and was active in the Indian National Congress even after C. P.'s resignation from the party.
+Pattabhiraman participated in the Indian Independence Movement and was active in the Indian National Congress even after Iyer's resignation from the party.
 He was elected to the Lok Sabha from Kumbakonam in 1957 and 1962 and served as Deputy Minister and later, Minister of Industries from 1966 to 1967, and then Minister for Law.
 Pattabhiraman was also one of the founders of the Madras Cricket Club along with P. Subbarayan.
-C.P.'s nephew would later go on to marry the niece and heiress to V.K.
-Krishna Menon.
+Iyer's nephew would later go on to marry the niece and heiress to V. K. Krishna Menon.